AD SPACE HERE

 It also adds to the portfolio of US housebuilders under its control, including North Carolina-based Crescent Communities, Dallas-based Gehan Homes, Texas-based Bloomsfield Homes and Brightland Homes, Washington-based MainVue Homes, Maryland-based DRB Group and Utah-based Edge Homes.

-Most of Sumitomo Forestry’s interests have focused on custom-built detached and semi-detached housing and “MOCCA” timber solutions – concentrating on low-rise, nonresidential buildings such as retail shops, childcare and schools.
+Most of Sumitomo Forestry’s interests have focused on custom-built detached and semi-detached housing and “MOCCA” timber solutions, concentrating on low-rise, nonresidential buildings such as retail shops, childcare centres, and schools.

-The latest acquisition will substantially increase its volume and capacity in the US market, with JPI constructing more than 5,000 apartments last year.
+The acquisition substantially increased its volume and capacity in the US market, with JPI constructing more than 5,000 apartments last year.

 Sumitomo Forestry is now looking to utilise “2 x 4” mass timber construction to build net-zero dwellings at scale.

-Sumitomo is heavily invested in the North American real estate market – with extensive real estate interests across industrial (including Centre Park 20/35 in Dallas), commercial and residential.
+Sumitomo is heavily invested in the North American real estate market, with extensive real estate interests across industries (including Centre Park 20/35 in Dallas), commercial and residential.
 (Photo Credit: Supplied)

 According to Atsushi Iwasaki, CEO of Sumitomo Forestry USA, “This collaboration (with JPI) is a milestone in our continued commitment to fostering sustainable communities.”